IanBurke1/ThirdYearProject/README.md

 ### Step 3: Launh Ionic 2
 First you must locate the MyApp2 directory containing the Ionic 2 project.
 Open up another (No.3) command terminal and cd into MyApp2 directory.
 Once you are inside the directory, enter the following command to run the Ionic app:

--*Note: 'ionic serve' command will run the app on your local browser*
+- *Note: 'ionic serve' command will run the app on your local browser*
 - We will be using 'ionic lab'.
 This feature makes it easy to run the app in a phone frame and with iOS and Android platforms side by side.

 ```sh